foyerlive/transact-theme-example/README.md

 $ npm start
 ```

-Open Google Chome and visit [http://developer.foyerlive.com/#/dev](http://developer.foyerlive.com/#/dev)
+Open Google Chome and visit [http://developer.foyerlive.com/#/dev](http://developer.foyerlive.com/#/dev).

-As FoyerLive is designed to display in 1080p resolution, it is recommended you set the viewport dimensions to 1080 x 1920.
+FoyerLive is designed for 1080p, so we recommended you set your viewport dimensions to 1080 x 1920 when developing.

-## Styling guide

-Each component and container within FoyerLive Transact can be overridden using CSS.
-The default theme ships with all selectors nested in their heirachy, however the inclusion of each SASS file is optional.
- When they are not present, default styles will be loaded.
+## Customising your theme

+Themes are constructed of nested components and containers, which are easily customised using SASS.

 ### Components